Happy elderly couple with pets and birds in a sunny garden

 • Less physical strain than a dog

-Rabbits, guinea pigs, and similar pets can be appealing for retirees who want companionship without walking responsibilities.
-These animals can be affectionate and interesting, but they also require careful handling, regular cage cleaning, and attention to diet.
+Rabbits, guinea pigs, and similar small animals can be appealing for retirees who want companionship without the exercise demands of a dog.
+These animals can be gentle, interesting, and affectionate in their own way.
+They also tend to suit smaller homes.

 Birds